 Check macro security settings.
 Macro security should be set to Low during testing.
 Once you verify the macro works, you can use SelfCert to sign the macro, at which point you will change the security setting to allow signed macros only.

 In Outlook 2010 and 2013, click File, Options, Trust Center.
-Click the Trust Center Settings button then Macro Security.
+Click the Trust Center Settings button then Macro Settings.
 Select the bottom option for Low security.
 In Outlook 2007, look on the Tools menu for Trust Center, then Macro Security.
 In older versions of Outlook, go to Tools, Macros, Macro Security.

 - Press Alt+F11 to open the VBA Editor.